eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts1-eudi-wallet-trust-mark.md

 > Note: This hints at the duty of the Commission to create clear documentation and guidance on distinguishing real EUDI Wallets from fake ones.

-**EWTM-U2**: As a a potential User of a EUDI Wallet, I want to see if I’m about to install a Certified EUDI Wallet Solution issued, recognised or mandated by a Member State.
+**EWTM-U2**: As a potential User of a EUDI Wallet, I want to see if I’m about to install a Certified EUDI Wallet Solution issued, recognised or mandated by a Member State.

 > Note: In lack of certification information at the official app downloading services this means providing such information as seen feasible - e.g. via the Wallet onboarding/download information pages hosted by the Member States and the European Commission.